coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 You raise a field of potentiality that drains the vitality from powers that you successfully save against.
-When you succeed on a saving throw to negate the effect of a foe's power on you, and the power is one that *leech field* is effective against (see below), your body erupts in a brief flash of crackling dark energy.
+When you succeed on a saving throw to negate the effect of a foe’s power on you, and the power is one that *leech field* is effective against (see below), your body erupts in a brief flash of crackling dark energy.
 You gain 1 power point for every 2 power points your foe spent to manifest the power you just saved against